anfema/sphinx-theme-anfema/README.rst

 *********************************************
-AnarchyTools Sphinx Theme and Swift Extension
+anfema Sphinx Theme and Swift Extension
 *********************************************

 .. contents::

-This is a simplistic theme used for the AnarchyTools Swift documentation.
+This is the theme anfema sphinx theme.

 Installation
 ============